sergiokopplin/indigo/cv.md

 *Principal Investigator:* Kiminobu Sugaya, PhD

 * Characterized induced pluripotent reprogramming in mesenchymal stem cells using machine-learning based image analysis, investigated cell sorting applications
-* Examined the use of polarized optical torques to guide cell motility in collaboration with U. of Central Florida's optics research center
+* Developed a method to guide cell motility with polarized optical torques in collaboration with U. of Central Florida's optics research center
 * Investigated a pathway for producing neuronal cells from adipose derived stem cells by modulation of Nanog

 **University of California San Francisco, San Francisco, CA, 2014 Summer**